Death of Diana, Princess of Wales: In the media

 On 13 July 2006, Italian magazine Chi published photographs that showed Diana amid the wreckage of the car crash; the photos were released despite an unofficial blackout on such photographs being published.
 The editor of Chi defended his decision by saying he published the photographs simply because they had not been previously seen, and he felt the images were not disrespectful to the memory of Diana.

-The British newspaper, the Daily Express, was criticised for continued and sustained coverage of Diana following her death.
+British newspaper the Daily Express was criticised for continued and sustained coverage of Diana following her death.
 A 2006 report in The Guardian showed that the newspaper had mentioned her in numerous recent news stories, with headlines including, "Perhaps Diana should have worn seatbelt", "Diana inquiry chief's laptop secrets stolen", "£250,000 a year bill to run Diana fountain" and "Diana seatbelt sabotage probe".

 The events from Diana's death to her funeral became the subject of a 2006 film, The Queen, with Helen Mirren in the title role.
+The eight weeks leading up to her death and funeral are dramatised in the first four episodes of season six of the Netflix series, The Crown, in which Diana is portrayed by Elizabeth Debicki.